Elon Musk Offers Theory About His Teenage Daughter Vivian’s Estrangement - E! Online

 He added, "Can't win them all."

-Elon shared his theory with Financial Times four months after a Los Angeles County Superior Court judge granted Vivian's request to legally change her gender from male to female and her name from Xavier Alexander Musk to Vivian Jenna Wilson, per documents obtained by E!
+Elon shared his theory with Financial Times four months after a Los Angeles County Superior Court judge granted Vivian's request to legally change her gender from male to female and her name to Vivian Jenna Wilson, per documents obtained by E!
 News.

 In her initial petition—which was filed in mid-April—Vivian made it clear she was estranged from her dad, declaring, "I no longer live with or wish to be related to my biological father in any way, shape or form."